Lord Edward FitzGerald: Net tightens

-It was probably abhorrence of such measures that converted Thomas Reynolds from a conspirator to an informer; at all events, by him and several others the authorities were kept posted in what was going on, though lack of evidence produced in court delayed the arrest of the ringleaders.
+It was probably abhorrence of such measures that converted Fitzgerald's confidante, Thomas Reynolds, from a co-conspirator to an informer; at all events, Reynolds and several others, kept the authorities posted on what was going on, though lack of evidence produced in court delayed the arrest of the ringleaders.
 But on 12 March 1798 Reynolds' information led to the seizure of a number of conspirators at the house of Oliver Bond.
 Lord Edward FitzGerald, warned by Reynolds, was not among them.

 As a fellow member of the Ascendancy class, the Government were anxious to make an exception for FitzGerald, avoiding the embarrassing and dangerous consequences of his subversive activities.
 They communicated their willingness to spare him from the normal fate meted out to traitors.
 The Lord Chancellor, Lord Clare, said to a member of his family, "For God's sake get this young man out of the country; the ports shall be thrown open, and no hindrance whatever offered".

-FitzGerald however refused to desert others who could not escape, and whom he had himself led into danger.
+FitzGerald, however, refused to desert others who could not escape, and whom he had himself led into danger.
 On 30 March the government proclamation of martial law authorising the military to act as they saw fit to crush the United Irishmen led to a campaign of vicious brutality in several parts of the country.
 This forced the United Irish executive to bring forward plans for the rising, with or without French aid.